Knedme/Knedme/README.md

 ## I'm a Developer!

--   🌱 I’m currently learning Java
+-   🌱 I’m currently learning Lua
 -   👯 I'm looking to collaborate with anybody
 -   📫 How to reach me: Knedme@yandex.ru
 -   🥅 2022 Goals: Do more open source projects